Amanita ochrophylla: Description

 Under a microscope, the spores are oval-shaped and measure 9.3–10.8 by 5.4–7.4 μm.

 The mushrooms have a stale odour, reminiscent of ants.

 Distribution and habitat

-Found across the southeastern part of the continent, Amanita ochrophylla has been recorded from southeastern South Australia, Victoria, throughout New South Wales and Queensland.
+Found across the southeastern part of the continent, A. ochrophylla has been recorded from southeastern South Australia, Victoria, throughout New South Wales and Queensland.

 Forestry records from Tasmania have it recorded predominantly from wet forests.
 It has been recorded from Mount Wellington.

 The fruit bodies appear after heavy rainfall.